-Since my second album release in 2013 I have been regularly writing new original songs, but in most cases I don't do much with them, except note them down, and put them to one side until I'm ready to record a new album (a third album in 2017).
+Since my second album release in 2013 I have been regularly writing new original songs, but in most cases I don't do much with them, except note them down, and put them to one side until I'm ready to record a new album (a third album early 2019).

-There are the odd exceptions to this rule, for songs that are more timely, and perhaps for songs which might not belong on an album, so here are some of those songs...
+As for other songs which which might not belong on an album, here are some of those songs...

 December 2016: Naughty Or Nice - a Christmas song with some explicit lyrics, I'm not sure whether this one will end up on an album either, but then again Queen's Thank God It's Christmas didn't end up on any of their albums too!

 In 2013, a few months after my second album release, I had a listen to a couple of original guitar instrumentals which local Corby-based guitarist Mark Gill created, performed and posted as rough cuts on youtube.
 I contacted Mark to see if he would be OK about me writing some lyrics and coming up with a lead vocal melody to perform over those songs, an approach known in the music business as top line songwriting.